snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 ```
 ---

 All PRO shipments have a `{state}`, indicating the point in the delivery process that that particular shipment is at.
 Newly-created shipments have an initial state of `Unallocated`.
-For more information on PRO shipment states, see [LINK HERE].
+For more information on PRO shipment states, see the [Shipment States](/pro/api/shipments/shipment_states.html) page.

 > [!NOTE]
 >
-> For full reference information on the **Create Shipments** endpoint, including the properties accepted and the structure required, see [LINK HERE]
+> For full reference information on the **Create Shipments** endpoint, including the properties accepted and the structure required, see the Shipments data contract.

 <!--## Cloning Shipments